 - Can I donate blood after getting a tattoo?

 - Are the State Body Art Regulations going to be revised any time soon?

-- Does Tri-County Health Department inspect at temporary tattoo events?
+- Does Tri-County Health Department inspect at temporary body art events?